-These assessments can determine whether someone has autism (i.e. diagnostic assessment).
-They are also useful for individuals who have previously been diagnosed with autism but are now wanting an updated assessment and additional information (e.g., to assist with funding applications or support planning) (i.e. review assessment).
+These assessments can determine whether someone is on the autism spectrum (i.e. diagnostic assessment).
+They are also useful for individuals who have previously been diagnosed but are now wanting an updated assessment and additional information (e.g., to assist with funding applications or support planning) (i.e. review assessment).

-Autism assessments can also be helpful for individuals who have previously been diagnosed with autism but are needing more information for applications (e.g.: NDIS) and support planning (i.e. review assessment).
+Autism assessments can also be helpful for individuals who already have a diagnosis of autism, but are needing more information for applications (e.g.: NDIS) and support planning (i.e. review assessment).
 Review autism assessments can be particularly useful at times of transition (e.g.: starting primary school or high school, preparing to leave school).
 The focus of the autism assessment in this context is on providing current information about social skills, behaviour, everyday living skills, and current support needs.
 A comprehensive report is provided after the assessment.

 An autism assessment takes around 4 to 6 hours, and is typically conducted over the course of one day.
 Verbal feedback is generally provided on the day of the assessment, although will be provided on an alternate date if the clinician needs to seek additional information.
 A comprehensive report outlining the assessment results and recommendations is provided within 4 to 6 weeks of the assessment appointment.

 The assessment tools that we use in an autism assessment may include:

 - Autism Diagnostic Observation Schedule- Second Edition (ADOS-2)